Darrell Williams (rugby league): New Zealand

-Williams started his playing career in the Auckland Rugby League competition where he played with the Mt Albert club.
-His form for Mt Albert also saw him selected to play for the Auckland representative side against touring national sides Great Britain (1984) and Australia (1985).
-He was selected for the 1985 New Zealand Tour of Great Britain and France and would make his test debut playing on the wing in the third test against Great Britain at the Elland Road ground in Leeds which ended in a 6-all draw.
+Williams started his playing career in the Auckland Rugby League competition where he played with the Mt Albert club, junior club was the Waitemata Seagulls.
+His form for Mt Albert also saw him selected to play for the Auckland representative side against the 1984 Great Britain Lions tourists.
+He was selected to play for Auckland again, this time against Australia during the 1985 Kangaroo tour of New Zealand.
+He was selected for the 1985 New Zealand rugby league tour of Great Britain and France and would make his test debut playing on the wing in the third test against Great Britain at the Elland Road ground in Leeds which ended in a 6-all draw.
 Between 1985 and 1990, Williams gained selection for New Zealand on 21 occasions.
 He scored 5 tries in his test career including scoring a double in the third game of the 1986 Trans-Tasman Test series against Australia at Lang Park in Brisbane, though Australia would win the game 32–12 and the series 3–0.